privacy policy

 %{Referer}i – the referer, if provided (i.e. the link you clicked on to get to where you are)

-%{User-Agent}i – the user-agent (i.e. your browser type and version – about 45% of you seem to using firefox in various versions)
+%{User-Agent}i – the user-agent (i.e. your browser type and version – about 47% of you seem to be using Google Chrome.
+Firefox usage seems to have dropped to around 23% over the last year).

 Voluntarily provided information